World Cup qualifying: How Scotland can automatically reach next summer's tournament after 28-year absence

 That victory over Belarus saw Clarke take charge of a record-breaking 72nd game as national team boss, but afterwards he described the performance as a "head-scratcher", before adding it was "possibly as disappointed as I've been over the whole 72 games".

-However, Clarke did promise "a different animal" for these final two games against the already eliminated Greece and group leaders Denmark.
+Clarke did promise "a different animal" but a slow start against already eliminated Greece saw them squander the chance to move to the top of the table.
+Improvements will be needed to beat Denmark.

-A play-off spot is secured, but two more wins will seal a return to the World Cup for the first time since 1998.
+A play-off spot is secured, but one more win will seal a return to the World Cup for the first time since 1998.
 Scotland and Clarke are on the brink of making history.

 World Cup 2026 European qualifiers schedule